Accident At Work Solicitors — Scotland

 Why Watermans?

 At Watermans, we make legal services a breeze, so people can move forward in life.
+With offices in Dundee, Edinburgh, Dunfermline and Glasgow, we take the hassle from you and fight each case to secure the maximum level of compensation.

-Our expert team is committed to making the claim process as straightforward as possible.
-We take the hassle from you and fight each case to secure the maximum level of compensation.
+Our expert team is committed to making the claim process as straightforward as possible, with experience across specialist accident claims in the workplace.

 We provide access to a range of additional services, such as physiotherapy and psychological treatment, to ensure you recover from your injury.